 Maybe you don’t have the space.
 Maybe you’re just realistic and know you’ll never wear your dress again.
 Maybe you want to recoup some of those wedding expenses.
 Whatever the reasoning, don’t feel guilty if you’re ready to part ways with your dress!
-Whether you sell your dress directly to a family member or friend or use sites such as Nearly Newlywed, there are definitely people out there who will benefit from and are looking for a used wedding dress!
+Whether you sell your dress directly to a family member or friend or a bridal consignment store like Bridal Maven, there are definitely people out there who will benefit from and are looking for a used wedding dress!

 There are SO many organizations that gladly accept donations of gently worn wedding dresses.
 Wish Upon a Wedding and Brides Across America are just a few of many great choices, but you can likely find a non-profit that fits with your values and beliefs.
 If you loving keeping it local, check out Pittsburgh-based Littlest Angel, an organization that turns previously worn wedding dresses into small dresses for infants who have died in the hospital.
 Do a little research and see which option resonates best with you, but we’re certain of one thing – your generous donation will change the life of someone!

 What do you plan to do with your wedding dress after the big day?
 Former brides, what did you do with it?
 Comment below and tell us, or upload a photo and tag @burghbrides and #burghbrides so we can see!